 The paint and wall features made it seem dark in inside.
 Visualizing that if it was my house, I would definitely lighten it up with some fresh paint, maybe a soft sea foam green, pastel blue?
 However, for its day, I am sure it was a beautiful home.

-The kitchen was super interesting with its old time appliances and items that took you back in time.
+The kitchen was super interesting with its old-time appliances and items that took you back to that period.
 I poked my head into the dishwasher which was state of the art in its time, but it just looked like an oversized washing machine basin to me.

 The tour wasn’t short as we went through quite a few rooms including bedrooms, living rooms, and even the master bedroom.
-We also got to see the bathrooms where quite a few were decked out in that amazing locally made Malibu Tile.
+We were also able to see the bathrooms where quite a few were decked out in that amazing locally made Malibu Tile.

 In the master bedroom, there was a cozy little sitting area next to a window where Rhoda and Merritt Adamson frequently sat while facing their preferred view.
 One would look south toward the pier and the other north toward he lagoon.